Zipcoder/reveal-slides-light/md/big_data/intro-to-sql.md

 A Having clause can be used to filter the results of a query.
 This is similar to the Where clause, but it works only with fields that are Aggregates.

-Lets Write a query to find all students who have been assigned more than one assignemnt.
+Let's write a query to find all the students who have been assigned more than one assignment.

 -